 Research report on regulatory sandboxes, online consultation

 The Federal Economic Affairs Ministry commissioned VDI-Technologiezentrum GmbH with preparing an expert opinion entitled “Potential and requirements of regulatory sandboxes”.
-The company has worked together with the Munich law firm Bird & Bird LLP to study the matter in depth.
+The company worked together with the Munich law firm Bird & Bird LLP to study the matter in depth.
 The expert opinion initially provides a comprehensive screening of existing projects in Germany which use a regulatory sandbox approach at least in part.
 On the basis of six case studies, the paper then analyses selected sectors and cases to see what obstacles exist during the implementation process, and also what opportunities and possibilities are presented by the projects.
-The case studies can be downloaded from the following links:
+The case studies can be downloaded (in German) from the following links:

 - Delivery Robot Hamburg (PDF, 200 KB) (in German)